rokka-io/rokka-site/source/_references/10-operations.md

    If both are not defined defined, the crop operation will fallback to `center_center`.

 - `fallback`: String.
 What "anchor" should be used, when no subject area was found.
 Default: "center_center"
 - `mode`: String.
 If width and height should be taken as absolute values or as ratio.
-If ratio is chosen, rokka will try to find the largest possible crop fitting into the image with that ratio.
+If `ratio` is chosen, rokka will try to find the largest possible crop fitting into the image with that ratio.
 The default value is `absolute`.
+With `box` it takes a SubjectArea box for cropping, with `area` it tries to fit a SubjectArea into the ratio given by width and height.
 Possible values are:
     - `absolute`
     - `ratio`
+    - `box`
+    - `area`
 - `scale`: Scales the crop box by that percentage.
 Especially useful when using the ratio mode and you want eg. only the middle 50% of the picture cropped.
 The default value is `100`
+- `movearea_y` / `movearea_x`: Moves a SubjectArea by this percentage along the corresponding axes.
+Can be useful, if a face shouldn't be in the middle of an image for example.

 ### Dropshadow